Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Adult Trauma

-Working alongside our residents, you will help care for orthopedic trauma patients with musculoskeletal injuries.
+Working alongside our residents, you will help care for orthopaedic trauma patients with musculoskeletal injuries.
 Through this experience, you will learn more about emergent, preoperative, surgical, postoperative hospital and outpatient diagnostic and therapeutic patient care.

 Foot & Ankle